Come On Baby Let's Go Downtown: Live versions

 In 2006, Young released Live at the Fillmore East, which included most of the Young's electric set from the show which included the performance of "Come On Baby Let's Go Downtown" that was on Tonight's the Night.
 Neil Young FAQ author Glen Boyd stated that it's "really cool to finally hear Whitten's "(Come On Baby Let's Go) Downtown" in its proper context.
 Spin called the song "a jaunty showcase number about scoring dope" and said of Whitten's performance in this context that it's "sorta chilling in retrospect."

-Young and Crazy Horse performed "Come On Baby Let's Go Downtime" live on their Rust Never Sleeps tour, with Young taking the lead vocals.
+Young and Crazy Horse performed "Come On Baby Let's Go Downtown" live on their Rust Never Sleeps tour, with Young taking the lead vocals.

 Cover versions

 Phish guitarist Trey Anastasio played "Come On Baby Let's Go Downtown" at a live solo concert on February 15, 1999.
 Phish began playing it live in concert at a show on September 23, 2000, in Rosemont, Illinois, the same city where Anastasio had seen Young perform live a year earlier and stated that the show was one of the best experiences of his life.